Powertrain layout: Mid-engine, rear-wheel drive

 The mid-engine, rear-wheel drive layout (abbreviated as MR layout) is one where the rear wheels are driven by an engine placed just in front of them, behind the passenger compartment.
-In contrast to the rear-engined RR layout, the center of mass of the engine is in front of the rear axle.
+In contrast to the rear-engined RR layout, the centre of mass of the engine is in front of the rear axle.
 This layout is typically chosen for its low moment of inertia and relatively favorable weight distribution.

 Rear-engine, rear-wheel drive

 The rear-engine, rear-wheel drive layout (abbreviated as RR layout) places both the engine and drive wheels at the rear of the vehicle.
-In contrast to the MR layout, the center of mass of the engine is between the rear axle and the rear bumper.
-Although common in electric cars, and in transit buses and coaches due to the elimination of the drive shaft with low-floor bus, this layout has become increasingly rare in fossil-fuelled passenger cars.
+The centre of mass of the engine is between the rear axle and the rear bumper, in contrast to the MR layout.
+Although common in electric cars, and in transit buses and coaches due to the elimination of the drive shaft with low-floor bus, this layout has become increasingly rare in internal combustion engine passenger cars.
 The Porsche 911 is notable for its continuous use of the RR layout since 1963.